wavefrontHQ/docs/integrations/adm.md

 ### Azure Deployment Manager Health Check Configuration Setup
 1. Use the Metrics browser to identify the metric to use as a health metric.
 Click **Browse > Metrics** in your Wavefront instance to access the Metrics browser.

 2. Create a query that returns `1` or `0` using the health metric.
-Example:{% raw %}
+Example:{% raw %}
 ```
 	sum(ts(system.load1)) > 0
 ```
 {% endraw %}
 3. Encode the query using an encoder such as [dencoder](https://meyerweb.com/eric/tools/dencoder/).
 You'll use the encoded query below.

 4. In the JSON snippet below, fill in the values for `MaxElasticDuration`, `healthyStateDuration`, `encoded_query` and specify the name of your Wavefront cluster without the `.wavefront.com` extension.
-The JSON has pre-populated values for `authtoken`, `uri` for health monitor and `response code`.{% raw %}
+The JSON has pre-populated values for `authtoken`, `uri` for health monitor and `response code`.{% raw %}
 ```
 	"properties": {
 	   "stepType":"healthCheck",